Legislative Advocacy Clinic – New York Civil Liberties Union

 This upper-level clinical course is comprised of two co-requisite courses: a clinical placement with the New York Civil Liberties Union and a seminar.

 Approved for Experiential Learning Requirement.
 Enrollment is limited.
 Registration is binding.
-Application is required, and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.
+Application is required, and can be found in Student Resources on the NYLS Portal.

 Recommended for the following Professional Pathways: Civil Rights/Civil Liberties; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment; General Practice – Litigation/Dispute Resolution